andreaevferrari/andreaevferrari.github.io/README.md

 I am a high-energy physicist working across Physics (Quantum Fields and Strings), Mathematics (Algebraic Geoemetry and Category Theory) and Machine Learning.

+<details>
+<summary>Short Academic Bio </summary>

 I studied at the University of Zurich/ETHZ (Swiss Federal Institute of Technology), and completed a PhD/DPhil at the Mathematical Institute of the University of Oxford.
 I have been affiliated with the Perimeter Institute, Durham University, the University of Edinburgh, DESY Hamburg.
 I am currently visiting the University of Cambridge.

-<details>
-<summary>Short Academic Bio </summary>

-TBC

 <details>